dmoyadev/lnx/packages/components/src/input/index.md

 # Icon

-A simple icon component that uses the Iconify library to render icons.
+An input component that allows users to enter and edit text.

 <DemoContainer
     v-slot="{ addEmit, variation, showcasedProp}"